yaymukund/yaymukund-blog/content/posts/how-to-mock-rust.md

   instead of proxying.
 * You could also [use a mocking library][mock_shootout].
 Just a caveat: I had trouble with many of the crates, but maybe you'll have better luck.
-* Finally, you could try conditional compilation.
+* Finally, you could try conditional compilation as mentioned above.
+This lets let you get around type checking.

 [conditional_compilation]: https://klausi.github.io/rustnish/2019/03/31/mocking-in-rust-with-conditional-compilation.html
 [mock_shootout]: https://asomers.github.io/mock_shootout/